togmund/togmund.github.io/index.md

 `Full Stack Developer`

-> - Architect, build and maintain APIs on Node with Fastify and Web Workers using Cloudflare Workers
+> - Architected, built and maintained APIs on Node with Fastify and Web Workers using Cloudflare Workers
-> - Manage the CI/CD of services through pipelines such as CircleCI, Github Actions, Jenkins and Google Cloud Run
+> - Managed the CI/CD of services through pipelines such as CircleCI, Github Actions, Jenkins and Google Cloud Run
-> - Configure and deploy services with tools such as Terraform to platforms such as AWS, Openshift, Google Cloud Platform and Heroku
+> - Configured and deployed services with tools such as Terraform to platforms such as AWS, Openshift, Google Cloud Platform and Heroku
-> - Build custom sites for ecommerce businesses
+> - Built custom sites for ecommerce businesses
-> - Work with clients and product owners to scope solutions, manage project progress, and integrate tools
+> - Worked with clients and product owners to scope solutions, manage project progress, and integrate tools
-> - Maintain Open Source libraries and contribute to existing Open Source projects
+> - Maintained Open Source libraries and contributed to existing Open Source projects

 [<img src="https://raw.githubusercontent.com/togmund/togmund.github.io/master/images/swerve.png"
      alt="Swerve Labs"